NahidGithub/Predicting-Wildfires/experimental code/readme.md

-Put all of our prototype or experimental code in this folder
+Put all of our prototype or experimental code in this folder.